 ‘bcd’ means represented as a binary coded decimal with two digits per byte.

 ‘binary’ means represented as twos complement for signed types and unsigned binary for unsigned types.

+The dfdl:byteOrder property is used to determine the numeric significance of the bytes making up the representation.

 Annotation: dfdl:element, dfdl:simpleType